 Parksville Beach turns into a wonderland of sorts during the warm summer months.
 Live music wafts through the air while children fly kites, dig in the sand, rush into the soft waves and give up their screen time for the art of building sandcastles.
 And there’s plenty of inspiration for them.

-Walking through this maze of sand art reveals details and intricacies one wouldn’t think possible using sand and water.
-Last year’s theme of “Wild Things ~ From Here To The Galapagos” treated us to gravity-defying sand statues of Jimi Hendrix, complex molecule links, a hungry lizard and fantastical sea creatures – among other show-stopping creations.
+The year we visited, walking through this maze of sand art revealed details and intricacies one wouldn’t think possible using sand and water.
+We saw gravity-defying sand statues of Jimi Hendrix, complex molecule links, a hungry lizard and fantastical sea creatures – among other show-stopping creations.

 Just beyond Parksville’s beach is its community park – where you’ll find an array of food trucks throughout the summer, along with plenty of picnicking spots, a water park and an adaptive playground for all ages and various abilities.